Quick Start Guide

 For the purposes of this guide, a very simple scene will do.
 I will be using a teapot sitting on a box.
-In this image I have upped the teapot's segment count to 16 as well.
+In this image I have set the teapot's segment count to 16 so it looks pretty round.

 Now that we have a scene, we need to set up lighting.
 Trying to render the scene as it currently is would just output a black frame.